 On the occasion of these collaborative sessions Roumagnac and Chiappone-Piriou, together with artists and architects invited locally, initiate the design and production, and the critical discussion, of what they call “prototypes of the stage of the future”.

-Finally, in November 2018, all the prototypes created during the four sessions will be gathered and re-assembled under the title weSANK STAGED for a public event in Helsinki.
+Finally, in November 2018, all the prototypes created during the five sessions will be gathered and re-assembled under the title weSANK STAGED for a public event in Helsinki.